rubberocket/frhd-editor/README.md

 # frhd-editor

-The source code for the FRHD offline editor
+The source code for the FRHD offline editor available on the Chrome Web Store